java-wanted/jupik/06-collections/COLLECTIONS.md

 - Test it is not possible to add equal cars, Test it is possible to remove a car if an equal exists.

+It is possible to implement the hash set in the following way:

+- Provide an array of singly linked list, let N lists initially.

+- Keep an element in the i-th list, where i is the remainer of division of the hast code of an element by N

+- Double the number of lists when the number of elements excceds some proportion of N, the load factor, e.g. 0.75

+  If so, elements of the i-th list must be redistributed in accord with them new positioin, either i-th or double i-th.